- 25 June 2021

 Patrick Flores is Professor of Art Studies at the Department of Art Studies at the University of the Philippines, which he chaired from 1997 to 2003, and Curator of the Vargas Museum in Manila.
 He is the Director of the Philippine Contemporary Art Network.
 He was one of the curators of Under Construction: New Dimensions in Asian Art in 2000 and the Gwangju Biennale (Position Papers) in 2008.
 He was a Visiting Fellow at the National Gallery of Art in Washington, D.C. in 1999 and an Asian Public Intellectuals Fellow in 2004.
 Among his publications are Painting History: Revisions in Philippine Colonial Art (1999); Remarkable Collection: Art, History, and the National Museum (2006); and Past Peripheral: Curation in Southeast Asia (2008).
 He was a grantee of the Asian Cultural Council (2010).
 He co-edited the Southeast Asian issue with Joan Kee for Third Text (2011).
 He convened in 2013 on behalf of the Clark Institute and the Department of Art Studies of the University of the Philippines the conference ‘Histories of Art History in Southeast Asia’ in Manila.
 He was a Guest Scholar of the Getty Research Institute in Los Angeles in 2014.
 He curated an exhibition of contemporary art from Southeast Asia and Southeast Europe titled South by Southeast and the Philippine Pavilion at the Venice Biennale in 2015.
 He was the Artistic Director of Singapore Biennale 2019 and is the Curator of the Taiwan Pavilion for Venice Biennale in 2022.

 Amrita Dhallu is a curator and researcher based in London.
 She provides support structures for emerging British artists through commissioning, editorial projects, creating artistic networks and intergenerational learning spaces.
-Her current research examines care, healing and ethno-futurist discourse within arts education, exhibition-making and supporting artists in re-thinking ways of professional development.
-She is the lead artist of Camden Art Centre's 2018–19 PEER FORUM.
-She currently holds the post of Assistant Curator, International Art at Tate Modern, London and is an Associate Board Member for a-n.
+Her current research examines care, healing and ethno-futurist discourse within arts education, exhibition-making and professional development for artists.
+She is the lead artist of Camden Art Centre's 2018-19 PEER FORUM.
+She currently holds the post of Assistant Curator, International Art at Tate Modern, London, where she is working as part of the curatorial team for the forthcoming Lubaina Himid exhibition and catalogue.
+She is on the board of a-n and Art Night and is the co-editor, with Priya Jay, of the forthcoming publication that is emerging from STUART, the communal design and publishing platform at iniva.

 Farida Batool is an independent artist, researcher and educationist.
 She received her Bachelors in Fine Arts from the National College of Arts, Masters by Research in Art History and Theory from the College of Fine Arts at the University of New South Wales, and PhD from the Centre for Media Studies at the School of Oriental and African Studies, London.
 She has been teaching since 1997 and currently heads the Department of Cultural Studies at National College of Arts, Lahore, and has authored a book, Figure: The Popular and the Political in Pakistan.
 She was involved in many art projects and community workshops for awareness raising among women communities in several urban and rural areas of Pakistan and also conducted cultural and political dialogue among different communities.
 She presented papers and presentations at international conferences and workshops.
 She has exhibited extensively in many international and local solo and prestigious group shows.
 She is an active member of Awami Art Collective which aims to use art in public spaces to generate a discourse of peaceful co-existence.